cemac/DCMEX/README.md

 # Documentation

-Documentation of this work is currently held in the notes directory along with additional documentation in the relevant sub directories
+Detailed documentation of the the tools and methodology and dataset used is provided in [this repositories wiki](ttps://github.com/cemac/DCMEX/wiki).

 # Acknowledgements #